TCJester10/Mapping_Earthquakes/README.md

 # Mapping_Earthquakes
-Using Java and API calling to make a map of earthquakes
+Using Javascript and APIs to map out Earthquakes